Borough of Swindon

-The Borough of Swindon is a local government authority in South West England, centred on the urban area and town of Swindon and forming part of the ceremonial county of Wiltshire.
+The Borough of Swindon is a unitary authority area with borough status in Wiltshire, England.
+Centred on Swindon, it is the most north-easterly district of South West England.

 History

+The first borough of Swindon was a municipal borough, created in 1900 as a merger of the two urban districts of Old Swindon and New Swindon.

-In 1974 the Thamesdown district of Wiltshire was created from the areas of the municipal borough of Swindon (created 1900) and Highworth Rural District (created 1894).
-On 1 April 1997 it was made administratively independent of Wiltshire County Council, and its council became a unitary authority.
-The council adopted the name Swindon on 24 April 1997.
+In 1974 the borough of Thamesdown was created under the Local Government Act 1972.
+Thamesdown covered the areas of the municipal borough of Swindon and the neighbouring Highworth Rural District (which had been created in 1894), which were both abolished at the same time.
+Thamesdown was a lower-tier non-metropolitan district, with Wiltshire County Council being the higher-tier authority for the area.
+Thamesdown was given borough status from its creation, allowing the chair of the council to take the title of mayor.

+On 1 April 1997 Thamesdown was made a unitary authority, making it administratively independent from Wiltshire County Council.
+In June 1996, during the transition period to becoming a unitary authority, the council passed an order that the area would be renamed Swindon with effect from 1 April 1997 as well.
 The former Thamesdown name and logo continued to be used by the municipal bus operator, Thamesdown Transport, until 2017 when it was sold and renamed to "Swindon's Bus Company".
+Swindon remains part of the ceremonial county of Wiltshire for the purposes of lieutenancy.

 Geography

 The borough of Swindon occupies an area forming the north east corner of Wiltshire and is bordered by two other counties, Gloucestershire (to the north) and Oxfordshire (to the east).
 West Berkshire is also only a short distance from the borough's south eastern tip.

 The generally hilly landscape is sculpted by the upper Thames guiding the northern border, small tributaries draining into the Thames, and the Marlborough Downs rising toward the south.

 The borough encompasses the Swindon urban area and surrounding countryside to the north, east and south, including the town of Highworth.
 It comprises the former Swindon Municipal Borough and a further 18 civil parishes: